DataHurdler/Econ-ML/Tree-Ensembles/tree-ensembles-en.md

               fancybox=True, framealpha=0.5)
 ```

-The script intends to use parallel computing, but algorithms in `scikit-learn` already utilized parallel computing, we set `Pool(1)` at the end to run it with single thread.
-Two comparisons, with and without using the categorical features in generating the target groups, are run.
+The script intends to use parallel computing, but algorithms in `scikit-learn` already utilized parallel computing, so `Pool(1)` is set to run with a single thread.
+Two comparisons, with and without using the categorical features in generating the target groups, were run.
 The average score from 10-fold cross validations are recorded and plotted.
-Here is the result from when `kmeans` generated the target groups without using the categorical columns (but they are still in the training data):
+Here is the result from when `KMeans` generated the target groups without using the categorical columns (but they are still present in the training data and used as features):

 ![Comparison](comparison_true.png)

 A single decision tree performed the worst, while, surprisingly, logistic regression performed the best.
 Keep in mind that the ups and downs at different sample sizes do not indicate that more data is worse.
-There is some random components in how the data was generated, namely with `kmeans` algorithm.
+There is some random components in how the data was generated with the `KMeans` algorithm.

 When categorical columns are included in generating the target groups, there exists more variations among algorithms: